- Our Aims

 Three members of the committee also act as the trustees of the Forum's assets.
 The committee also includes representatives from our key partners; Cornwall Council (as Lead Flood Authority), the Environment Agency and South West Water.

 - Roy Taylor, (Hon.
-Chair), Cornwall Councillor, St Blaise (Trustee)
+Treasurer), Cornwall Councillor, St Blaise (Trustee)

 - Martin Eddy, (Hon.
 Secretary), Community Network Manager, Cornwall Council (Trustee)

-- Charles Richards, (Hon.
-Treasurer), Par and St Blazey Community Flood Group (Trustee)
+- Charles Richards, Par and St Blazey Community Flood Group (Trustee)

 - Martin Clemo, Principal Environment Projects and Technical Officer, Cornwall Council